Rethink your drink Post-Sauna

 While scientists and athletic trainers have advanced protocols for monitoring hydration status, one simpler method to consider is checking your urine color.
 On a 1 (almost clear) to 8 (dark yellow) scale, you’re aiming for somewhere around a 3 – or straw-colored urine (3, 4).
 Aside from dark colored urine, dehydration is also associated with unfavorable symptoms, like:

 Daily sweat loss is influenced by metabolic rate, your behaviors and your environment (3, 4).
 Environmental factors that modify sweat losses include clothing worn, temperature, humidity levels, and even air motion.
-Therefore, it’s important to recognize that considerable variability will exist for daily sweat losses among different people.
+Therefore, it’s important to recognize that considerable variability will exist in daily sweat losses among different people.
 You likely sweat more on days you book infrared sauna sessions than on days when you focus on cold plunging and the Recovery Room, for instance.

 As a guiding principle, members need to drink up to 25 percent more liquid than the amount lost during the sauna session if they’re rehydrating with an electrolyte solution.
 If they choose plain water, they may need to consume about 50% more fluid than they lost to sweat.
 Said another way, adding electrolytes, like the Drink LMNT packets available across our locations, to your water post-sweat can make rehydration more efficient.